Abdominal Aortic Aneurysm Specialist

 What is an abdominal aortic aneurysm?

-The Vascular and Vein Institute of the South has a team of expert vascular surgeons trained to recognize and diagnose abdominal aortic aneurysms.
+Our team of board-certified vascular surgeons are trained to recognize and diagnose abdominal aortic aneurysms.
 Don’t wait until it’s too late.
 Call or book your appointment online today.

 Who is most at risk of having an abdominal aortic aneurysm?